-Revive trades on the Canadian Stock Exchange under “RVV” with a market cap of ~US$20mn as of May 20, 2020.
+Revive trades on the Canadian Securities Exchange under “RVV” with a market cap of ~US$20mn as of May 20, 2020.

 In February 2020.
 Revive announced the acquisition of Psilocin Pharma Corp, which owns a portfolio of production solutions for the active compound Psilocybin.
 Subsequently, Revive will conduct clinical research trials on the Psilocybin formulations developed by Psilocin Pharma for the treatment of Depression, Anxiety, Bi-polar disorder, Bulimia & Anorexia.
 Furthermore, it has pending patents on a variety of Psilocybin formulations including natural-synthetic derived Capsules, Sublingual Sprays, Gel Caps, Effervescent Tablets, and Oral Strips.

 Upon licensing a product candidate, Revive’s strategy is to apply its expertise to advance the product toward regulatory approval and commercial sale in major markets, including the U.S. and Canada.
 These include, for instance, implementing intellectual property protection and registration strategies, formulating or reformulating existing drug products, performing or managing clinical trials in target jurisdictions, undertaking or managing the collection & collation and interpretation of research.